Winter is planting time in Borthwick Park!

 🌱Weed suppression – More native ground covers = less weeds in the beds.

 🌱Replacement – Species like wattles and soft herbaceous plants are short-lived.
-Plants are regularly damaged during park activity or storms or heat.
+Plants are regularly damaged during park activity or due to storms or heat.

 🌱Diversity – Increasing the diversity of plant species maximises the health of the park.
 Every year we try out new species of shrubs, grasses and groundcovers to attract new butterflies and birds and benefit our ancient River Redgums.
 All species planted are indigenous to the local area, mostly sourced from Trees for Life as seedlings.
-In 2025 we are planting a quantity of seedlings grown by local volunteers from seed provided by Trees for Life and from seed or cuttings collected in Borthwick Park.
+In the past local volunteers have also provided plants grown from seeds and cuttings collected in Borthwick Park.

 Find out more about the widely acclaimed biodiversity project which has transformed Borthwick Park since conception in 2009 by clicking here.